equipter/mfkey32v2/README.md

 1. On your FZ navigate to settings an enable debug.
 2. Then on log level, adjust to `Debug`
-3. Scan your Mifare Classic and begin `read mifare classic` special action **(NOTE: you do not need to have found any keys you just need have a base .nfc file from the output)**
+3. Scan your Mifare Classic
+**(NOTE: you do not need to have found any keys you just need have a base .nfc file from the output)**
 4. Save your credential on the flipper and begin the card emulation
 5. connect your flipper and open your Flipper CLI